Campus Trans Resources

 When applying for graduation, all students are asked how their name should appear on their diploma.
 The default setting is to the official transcript and therefore legal name.
 If you do not wish your legal name to appear on your diploma, you must respond to any query about your graduation name.

 Campus policy for all new buildings and major renovations now call for the inclusion of single-use general restrooms.
 For existing structures, Facilities Management will consider converting gendered single-use restrooms into general use restrooms when requested.
+In certain circumstances, multiple-user gendered restrooms may be converted into multiple-user gender inclusive restrooms.

 Room assignments in Resident Life